 Failure to do so will result in a grade of 'F' for the course.

-PROJECTS: Projects must be submitted via Blackboard on the due date prior to the start of class.
+Note: Projects must be submitted via Blackboard on the due date prior to the start of class.
 No assignment will be accepted after class has begun on the due date.
-Resubmitting projects is not allowed.
-Extra credit is not offered.
-Changes to the projects are the instructor's prerogative.
+Changes to the projects are the instructor’s prerogative.

-Report - Due Thursday, October 17: Write a reaction paper (minimum one page) involving an ethical scenario.
+Report - Due Tuesday, March 14: Write a reaction paper (minimum 500 words) to "The Dash" presentation.
 Details will be provided during class.
 Submit through Blackboard.

-PR Project (Presentation using PowerPoint) - Due Tuesday, November 26:
+DB Project (Database using Access) - Due Tuesday, April 11:

-sheet for your presentation and the grading rubric for this
+with the data for your database and the grading rubric for this